fruit idioms featured image

 Example – She would love to have a plum job like some of the government workers she knows.

-4 – An apple-knocker is a country person that is simple and not sophisticated.
+4 – An apple-knocker is a country person who is simple and not sophisticated.
 It is also used to describe farmworkers.

 Example – The city people didn’t want to talk to the farmworkers and called them apple-knockers when they were not around.